merenlab/merenlab.org/data/micr-obs-future/index.md

 #### Prep QC

-In the following we will create one of those `samples.txt` files.
-We are doing it in two steps.
+In the following, we describe how we created one of those `samples.txt` files.
+We did it in two steps.

 **1. Create a more extensive mapping of biosample to run to project to custom_sample_name**

 We created a detailed mapping (which also has the Project accession, real Sample accession, and Run accession, as well as a custom_sample_name [created based on this schema: prefix: [PROJECT_ACRONYM], then the value in `sample_accession`, then the value in `depth`, then the value in `collection_date`, all separated by underscores]) for each project.
-These mapping files are accessible [here](files/BioSample_to_SRA_accession-csv.zip).
+These mapping files are accessible [here](files/BioSample_to_SRA_accession-csv.zip) (zipped).

 {:.notice}
-Note, that we are again using files created as part of the [public-marine-omics-metadata](https://github.com/merenlab/public-marine-omics-metadata/tree/main) GitHub repository.
+Note, that we are using files created as part of the [public-marine-omics-metadata](https://github.com/merenlab/public-marine-omics-metadata/tree/main) GitHub repository: the `_patch2.csv` files.

-This is how they were created:
+From the `_patch2.csv` files, which contain metadata for each project, we used the following script to get the extensive mapping files.

 ```bash
 nano sampleMapping.py